Advanced SQL Cheat Sheet

 On columnar storage (Redshift, BigQuery, Snowflake), each column is stored separately.
 SELECT * reads every column's storage.
 Selecting only needed columns can reduce I/O by 10x or more.

-ROW_NUMBER assigns a unique sequential integer to every row within a partition, with no gaps and no ties.
+ROW_NUMBER assigns a unique sequential integer to every row within a partition, no gaps and no ties.
 RANK assigns the same number to tied rows but leaves gaps (1, 1, 3).
 DENSE_RANK assigns the same number to tied rows without gaps (1, 1, 2).
-Use ROW_NUMBER when you need exactly one row per group (like 'top 1 per category').
-Use RANK when you want to preserve the total count (the third-ranked item is rank 3 even if two items are tied for first).
+Use ROW_NUMBER when you need exactly one row per group.
+Use RANK when you want to preserve the total count.
 Use DENSE_RANK when you want consecutive ranking without gaps.

-Use a CTE when the derived result is referenced more than once in the query, when the query has multiple logical steps that benefit from named intermediate results, or when readability is important (which is always in interviews).
-Use a subquery for simple, one-off derivations that don't need a name.
-In practice, modern query optimizers treat CTEs and subqueries identically in most cases.
-The choice is about readability and maintainability, not performance.
+CTE when the derived result is referenced more than once, when the query has multiple logical steps that benefit from named intermediate results, or when readability is important (always in interviews).
+Subquery for simple, one-off derivations.
+Modern optimizers treat them identically in most cases — the choice is about readability and maintainability.

 How do recursive CTEs work?+

-A recursive CTE has two parts: a base case (the anchor member) and a recursive step that references the CTE itself.
-The database executes the base case first, then repeatedly executes the recursive step, feeding the output of each iteration back as input to the next, until no new rows are produced.
-Common uses: traversing hierarchies (org charts, category trees), generating date series, and graph traversal.
-Always include a termination condition (like a max depth) to prevent infinite loops.
+Two parts: a base case (anchor member) and a recursive step that references the CTE itself.
+The database executes the base case first, then repeatedly executes the recursive step, feeding output of each iteration back as input, until no new rows are produced.
+Common uses: org charts, category trees, date series, graph traversal.
+Always include a termination condition (max depth) to prevent infinite loops.

 The pager stops waking you up